fedi-e2ee/public-key-directory-specification/Specification.md

 ### This Document

-We propose a specification for a Public Key Directory server, which acts a both a storage layer and shim for a Merkle Tree-based append-only data ledger.
+We propose a specification for a Public Key Directory server, which acts as both a storage layer and shim for a Merkle Tree-based append-only data ledger.

 We specify a protocol for communicating with the Public Key Directory server, which will mostly be performed in the